 - Clear guidelines on the timescale for providing a response to a written request - a response will be provided to the request within a set timescale.

-Getting the right balance between offering flexible working to employees and maintaining patient safety is dependent one a number of factors.
-It is important to:
+Getting the right balance between offering flexible working to employees and maintaining patient safety is dependent one a number of factors listed below.

 Having robust and coherent policies in place to assist with the flexible working requests is clearly essential.
 However, unless managers employees and staff side representatives are fully aware of the policies, and the reasons behind them are fully communicated, it is unlikely that a policy will ever be truly effective.